understrap/understrap/.github/CONTRIBUTING.md

 We actively welcome your pull requests.

 Pull requests are the best way to propose changes to the codebase.
-All pull requests should be sumitted to the `develop` branch.
+All pull requests should be submitted to the `develop` branch.
 This will allow us to grant permissions to key contributors to merge pull requests into the `develop` branch.

 1. Fork the repo and create your branch from `develop`.